softchris/azure-book/computer-vision-service.md

 - `adultScore` is very low value close to 0.
 It would need to be closer to `1.0` to imply it's _adult content_.
 - `racyScore`, same thing here, a value close to `0`

+## Generate thumbnail
+Ok, so there is a thumbnail generating service.
+Why do we want that?
+Well let's look at the sales pitch for this service:

+> Computer Vision first generates a high-quality thumbnail and then analyzes the objects within the image to determine the region of interest (ROI).
+Computer Vision then crops the image to fit the requirements of the region of interest.
+The generated thumbnail can be presented using an aspect ratio that is different from the aspect ratio of the original image, depending on your needs

+Ok, so it seems to do a better job than a human finding the interesting part of an image, neat.
+Let's try it out.

 ## Summary